-We’re currently beta testing the decisionmaking component for Matchism, please sign up at https://www.proxyfor.me/
+We’re currently beta testing the decisionmaking system for Matchism, please sign up at https://www.proxyfor.me/

 This is the home of Matchism, a philosophy and a design for political, economic, and social systems that will provide an optimal fit for human nature and our current level of technological development.
 This document is the Matchism Manifesto, but also includes a wide range of specific proposals: It’s not only a Declaration of Independence from these existing systems and the leaders who exploit them but also a prototype Constitution for how we’ll organize a society that works better without them.

 This document is organized such that it can be published on-line or in book format.
 Many of the links will open up the document referenced (if anyone asks, you’re obviously a scholar or you wouldn’t be here, so this redistribution is covered under fair use).
 Others, including most references to books, will take you to Amazon’s web site so that you can find out more about the book and either order it or use the information to find it at your local library (although some of them are academic books which you’ll probably have better luck finding at a university library or through inter-library loan).
 This document itself is intended to be read sequentially, however.
 If you follow any of the internal links, be sure to use your browser’s back button to resume reading where you left off or you may find the later sections hard to follow because they rely on information presented in previous sections.
 If you’d prefer to read the whole thing off-line, you can download it as a PDF or as HTML.